telerik/xamarin-forms-docs/controls/maskedinput/features/events.md

 ## Examples

 #### ApplyMaskStarted example
+Attaching the event handler:
 <snippet id='maskedinput-features-events-applymaskstarted-csharp'/>

+The Handler implementation:
 <snippet id='maskedinput-features-events-applymaskstarted-handler'/>

 #### ApplyMaskFinished example

+Attaching the event handler:
 <snippet id='maskedinput-features-events-applymaskfinished-csharp'/>

+The Handler implementation:
 <snippet id='maskedinput-features-events-applymaskfinished-handler'/>

 >note You can find a working demo labeled **Events** in the MaskedInput/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).